 Behavioral Analysis (Customer Buying Criteria)

 A behavioral analysis of customers (or psychographic profile) seeks to identify and weigh the relative importance of factors consumers use to choose one product over another.
 These factors, sometimes called buying criteria, are key to understanding the reasons that customers choose to buy your product (or service) versus the products offered by your competitors.
-The four major criteria that customers use to distinguish competing products are: price, quality, convenience and prestige.
+The four major criteria that customers use to distinguish competing products are price, quality, convenience, and prestige.
 Once you understand your customers’ needs and willingness to pay, you can better tailor your product around those needs and price points.
 If you already have the features they value most, you can put additional effort into highlighting them in your marketing materials.

 Behavioral Analysis (Purchase Process and Patterns)

 The second part of the behavioral profile is the purchasing patterns of your customers.
 What are they buying, and how frequently are they buying it?
 Which sales channels are they using to make a purchase, and where did they arrive from?
-What is the average time between first visit and first purchase?
+What is the average time between the first visit and first purchase?
 How long do they stay around before churning?
 All of these questions can inform your marketing decisions and allow for fine-grained tuning of your messaging and sales strategy.

 Questions that customer analysis can help to answer